Musador13/Tinkoff-Contest/README.md

 ---

 # License
-This project is Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details
+This project is GNU General Public License v3.0 see the [LICENSE](LICENSE.md) file for details